-Notice of Annual General Meeting

-9.2 otherwise than pursuant to paragraph 9.1 up to an aggregate nominal amount of £50,000 (representing approximately 4.7% of the nominal value of the ordinary shares in issue on 17 December 2009);

-This power applies in relation to a sale of shares which is an allotment of equity securities by virtue of section 560(2)(b) of the Companies Act 2006 as if in the first paragraph of this resolution the words "pursuant to the authority conferred by Resolution 7" were omitted.

-- 10. That the Company be generally authorised pursuant to section 701 of the Companies Act 2006 to make market purchases (within the meaning of section 693(4) of the Companies Act 2006) of its ordinary shares of 10p each on such terms and in such manner as the Directors shall determine, provided that: - 10.1 the maximum number of ordinary shares hereby authorised to be purchased is 1,055,565 (representing approximately 10% of the nominal value of the ordinary shares in issue on 17 December 2009); - 10.2 the maximum price which may be paid for each ordinary share shall be the higher of (i) 5% above the average of the middle market quotations for an ordinary share (as derived from The Stock Exchange Daily Official List) for the five business days immediately before the day on which the purchase is made (in each case exclusive of expenses); and (ii) the higher of the price of the last independent trade and the highest current independent bid on the trading venue where the purchase is carried out (exclusive of expenses); - 10.3 the minimum price which may be paid for each ordinary share shall be 10p; and - 10.4 this authority (unless previously revoked, varied or renewed) shall expire on 16 May 2011 or, if sooner, the end of the next Annual General Meeting of the Company except in relation to the purchase of ordinary shares the contract for which was concluded before such date and which will or may be executed wholly or partly after such date. - 11.
-That the Titon Company Share Option Scheme 2010, the principal terms of which are summarised in the Appendix on pages 57 to 59 of these reports and accounts and the rules of which are available for inspection at the registered office of the Company and which are produced in draft form to this meeting (initialled by the Chairman for identification purposes) is hereby adopted and the rules be and are hereby approved in such draft form, subject to such amendments thereto approved by, or by a committee of, the Directors as are necessary to carry the same into effect and/or are necessary or desirable to obtain Inland Revenue or other regulatory approval thereto and the Directors be authorised to do all acts and things which they may consider necessary or expedient for implementing and giving effect to the said scheme. - 12.
-That the Titon Executive Share Option Scheme 2010, the principal terms of which are summarised in the Appendix on pages 57 to 59 of these reports and accounts and the rules of which are available for inspection at the registered office of the Company and which are produced in draft form to this meeting (initialled by the Chairman for identification purposes) is hereby adopted and the rules be and are hereby approved in such draft form, subject to such amendments thereto approved by, or by a committee of, the Directors as are necessary to carry the same into effect and/or are necessary or desirable to obtain regulatory approval thereto and the Directors be authorised to do all acts and things which they may consider necessary or expedient for implementing and giving effect to the said scheme. - 13.
-That the Directors be authorised to vote and to be counted in a quorum at any meeting of the Directors at which any matter connected with either the Titon Company Share Option Scheme 2010 or the Titon Executive Share Option Scheme 2010 is under consideration notwithstanding that they may be interested in the same in any present or proposed capacity whatsoever and that this resolution shall operate so far as is necessary by way of suspension and relaxation of the prohibition on interested Directors voting contained in the Articles of Association of the Company, provided that no Director may vote or be counted in a quorum when the Directors are considering any matter concerning his individual rights of participation in the said schemes.
+- 9.1 in connection with an offer of equity securities (including, without limitation, under a rights issue, open offer or similar arrangement) in favour of holders of ordinary shares in the capital of the Company in proportion (as nearly as may be practicable) to their existing holdings of ordinary shares but subject to such exclusions or other arrangements as the Directors deem necessary or expedient in relation to fractional entitlements or any legal, regulatory or practical problems under the laws of any territory, or the requirements of any regulatory body or stock exchange; and - 9.2 otherwise than pursuant to paragraph 9.1 up to an aggregate nominal amount of £50,000 (representing approximately 4.7% of the nominal value of the ordinary shares in issue on 16 December 2010); - but the Company may, before such expiry, make an offer or agreement which would or might require equity securities to be allotted after this power expires and the Directors may allot equity securities in pursuance of such offer or agreement as if this power had not expired. - This power applies in relation to a sale of shares which is an allotment of equity securities by virtue of section 560(2)(b) of the Companies Act 2006 as if in the first paragraph of this resolution the words "pursuant to the authority conferred by Resolution 7" were omitted. - 10.
+That the Company be generally authorised pursuant to section 701 of the Companies Act 2006 to make market purchases (within the meaning of section 693(4) of the Companies Act 2006) of its ordinary shares of 10p each on such terms and in such manner as the Directors shall determine, provided that: - 10.1 the maximum number of ordinary shares hereby authorised to be purchased is 1,055,565 (representing approximately 10% of the nominal value of the ordinary shares in issue on 16 December 2010); - 10.2 the maximum price which may be paid for each ordinary share shall be the higher of (i) 5% above the average of the middle market quotations for an ordinary share (as derived from The Stock Exchange Daily Official List) for the five business days immediately before the day on which the purchase is made (in each case exclusive of expenses); and (ii) the higher of the price of the last independent trade and the highest current independent bid on the trading venue where the purchase is carried out (exclusive of expenses); - 10.3 the minimum price which may be paid for each ordinary share shall be 10p; and - 10.4 this authority (unless previously revoked, varied or renewed) shall expire on 15 May 2012 or, if sooner, the end of the next Annual General Meeting of the Company except in relation to the purchase of ordinary shares the contract for which was concluded before such date and which will or may be executed wholly or partly after such date.